On this page

 Indexing is an investment strategy designed to provide exposure to the performance of a specific investment market by tracking the performance of its key index.

-Indexing is sometimes referred to as passive investing as it involves passively buying the market, rather than trying to actively beat the performance of the market.
+Indexing is sometimes referred to as passive investing as it involves passively buying the market, rather than trying to actively beat the performance of the market by selecting investments you believe will outperform.

 What are the pros and cons of indexing?